 And indeed, the characters are so likable, their stories so strangely relatable and their interactions so believable that it’s easy to get invested in their onscreen stories.
 We see an imperfect family that still is loving and supporting amid all those flaws.
 And even in its most fractious moments, there’s hope for reconciliation.

 But like many families themselves, This Is Us also contains lots of content you wish just wasn’t there.

-Sex and even some partial nudity has been part of NBC’s game plan for the show, with Kevin often getting in-between the sheets with his current fling and Jack and Rebecca experiencing moments of sultry, on-camera intimacy.
+Sex and even some partial nudity has been part of NBC’s game plan for the show, with Kevin often getting in-between the sheets with his current fling and Jack and Rebecca, as well as Beth and Randall, experiencing moments of sultry, on-camera intimacy.
 Language is occasionally profane.
 And while the characters almost always mean well, that doesn’t mean that all their decisions are ones that we would make ourselves—or encourage our children to make.

 In the present, Kate confesses to Toby that she had an abortion as a teenager (which we see in a flashback to the past).
 Kevin and Madison struggle to figure out what their family dynamics will look like in the future.
 Randall learns that his mother did not die when he was a baby.

 Kate’s ex-boyfriend verbally degrades her and dismisses her feelings.
 Later, we see him drink a beer out of stress.
 Toby jokes about wanting to kill Kate’s ex-boyfriend.

 Randall accidentally takes off his shirt while on camera and the video goes viral.
 A couple kisses.
 Beth sports a crop top.

 We see young Kate talking to a doctor and the two discussing an abortion, which she eventually gets (although we do not see anything else).

 Words such as “a–” and “d–k” are heard a few times each.